TokyoHackerspace/ths-website-base/README.md

 # Tokyo Hackerspace Website.

+**Note**:  These instructions are for UNIX and MacOS development.
+If you are on windows, please run a linux virtual machine.

 ### Docker

 If you don't already have docker installed locally the please [**follow the instructions on docker's website**](https://docs.docker.com/install/).
 Please make sure you are using docker community edition greater than 18.